kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 1. Download the RawQuant GitHub repository.
 	* Navigate to the [RawQuant GitHub repository](https://github.com/kevinkovalchik/RawQuant) in your web browser.
+	* This will include the Python bindings with MSFileReader.py.
 	* Download the entire repository as a ZIP archive using the 'Clone or download' button.
 	* Extract the ZIP archive in the folder you created above.